Retailer Frequently Asked Questions

 How do I become a Retailer?

 Food stores and pharmacies can apply during Open Enrollment.
-For more information, visit the Retailers page.
+For more information, visit the Retailers webpage.

 If I am no longer authorized by SNAP or WIC, will I lose my WIC or SNAP authorization?

 Yes.
-For disqualification information, please refer to page 2 of the Vendor Agreement.
-Non selection does not affect your SNAP authorization.
+For disqualification information, please refer to Appendix E of the Vendor Agreement.
+Non-selection does not affect your SNAP authorization.

 What does non-selection mean?

-Non selection means the Retailer did not meet the Vendor Selection Criteria at the time of authorization.
-The criteria can be found in Appendix A in the Vendor Agreement.
-Retailers can apply again during Open Enrollment.
+Non-selection means the Retailer did not meet the Vendor Selection Criteria at the time of authorization.
+The criteria can be found in Appendix A of the Vendor Agreement.
+Retailers can apply again during the next Open Enrollment period.

 What happens when a business changes ownership?

-When a business changes ownership, the authorization is terminated.
-For additional information, please refer to page 1 of the Vendor Agreement and Appendix H in the Vendor Agreement.
+When a business changes ownership the authorization is terminated.
+For additional information, please refer to the description of "Change of ownership" in Appendix H of the Vendor Agreement.